dragon2snow/NestopiaPlus/readme.txt

 NST  - Nestopia Save State File.
 Aside from loading and saving via files there
        are also nine slots accessable by the numerical keys.
 Remember to hold in SHIFT if you want to load a state.
 Push '0' to save into the next slot in incrementing order and Shift + '0' to load from the last saved slot.
+You can also assign the afformentioned commands to any other keys.

 NSV  - Nestopia Movie File.
 Available commands are located in the menu.
 One note,
        if you don't rewind the tape the next time you record anything (assuming